 Unplug the refrigerator.
-Clean, rinse it well and dry.
+Clean it, rinse well and dry.
 Tape rubber or wood blocks to the tops of both doors to prop them open far enough for air to get in.
 This will keep odor and mold from building up.